TypeScript vs JavaScript: Which One is Best?

 TypeScript-vs-JavaScript-feature-image.jpg

-In today’s web development world, JavaScript and TypeScript are two popular programming languages that are used for creating websites.
+In today’s web development world, JavaScript vs TypeScript is a burning question.
+Both are popular programming languages that are used for creating websites.
 JavaScript is the backbone of web development and has been used by beginners and experienced developers for many years.
 TypeScript is a newer language developed by Microsoft.
 It is built on top of JavaScript and has amazing features that help developers write clean and secure code.
-In this blog, you will learn all about JavaScript and TypeScript with their features, advantages, and disadvantages, most importantly, the difference between JavaScript and TypeScript.
+In this blog, you will learn all about the difference between JavaScript and TypeScript with their features, advantages over each other, and most importantly, when to use TypeScript vs JavaScript.

 Table of Contents: